I just got off a call with a new client.

 - You’re engaged in a business (as opposed to a profession); and

-- Your non-US corporation would not be “engaged in a trade or business in the United States.”
+- Your non-US corporation would not be “engaged in trade or business within the United States.”

-These are the baseline requirements to hold your business through a non-US corporation structure.
+These are the baseline requirements to hold your business through a non-US corporation .
 If any of these three essential ingredients are missing, you’re going to have problems of one kind or another.

-A profession is an activity where you sell your own time and attention to clients.
+A profession is an activity where you sell your own time and attention to one or more clients.
 A business, on the other hand, is where you sell something else, such as other peoples’ time and attention, a physical product, access to software, etc.

 So, in my role as a US tax attorney, I’m engaged in a profession.
 The same is true for people who operate consulting-type businesses or who work as freelancers.

 In a case called “Lucas v.
-Earl,” the US Supreme Court announced that the person who earns income must take into account the tax considerations of that income.
+Earl,” the US Supreme Court ruled that the person who earns income must take into account that income for tax purposes.
 The earner can’t “assign” that income over to another person.

 If you were to operate a profession through a non-US corporation, that’s exactly what you’d be doing—you’d be the one earning the income, but you’d be sending that income to a non-US corporation (a separate person), and you’d want the non-US corporation (not you personally) to deal with the tax consequences.
 That just doesn’t work.

-A non-US corporation that is “engaged in a trade or business in the United States” (or “ETBUS” for short) is subject to US tax on its income.
+A non-US corporation that is “engaged in trade or business within the United States” (or “ETBUS” for short) is subject to US tax on its income.
 And the amount of that tax is higher than a US individual is required to pay.

 So, one part of operating through a non-US corporation is that you only want to do so in a situation where the non-US corporation would not be ETBUS (so that the non-US corporation would not be subject to US tax.)